We are here to help if you have questions about Penal Code 1368.

 Ask a Lawyer Today About Your Competency to Stand Trial in California

 Learn more about Penal Code 1368 and your competency to stand trial in California with the Simmrin Law Group.
 Our criminal defense lawyers in Los Angeles are fully prepared to address your legal needs.
-Just call us at (310) 997-4688.
-You can also complete our online contact form.
+You can call us or complete our online contact form.

-Discuss your case with us today with a free consultation.
+Discuss your case with us today with a free case consultation.